NimeshVadgama/readium-chromium/README.md

 http://src.chromium.org/svn/branches/1025/src @121524

+# Warning

+Don't use this chromium to read untrusted web site or epub because this chromium is old and some security fix may not be applied.

 # How to use
 If you want to just use Readium Chromium, you can download Mac binary from the following URL.